-Project Name Project Description Fiscal Year Scope of Work Primary Source of Funding PROPOSED FY 25/26 Project Budget ANTICIPATED Spend of Secured External Funding NET Budget for the Authority Space Trust (POST), Point Blue Conservation Science (Pt.
-Blue), and Go Native, began restoring Science (Pt.
+Project Name Project Description Fiscal Year Scope of Work Primary Source of Funding PROPOSED FY 25/26 Project Budget ANTICIPATED Spend of Secured External Funding NET Budget for the Authority Space Tru Science ( habitat w of Fisher Fisher Creek Riparian Habitat Restoration Phase II (NWFW- funded) I and targ bank for site prepa- planting o will be co The Authority, in partnership with Peninsula Open Space Trust (POST), Point Blue Conservation Science (Pt.
 Blue), and Go Native, began restoring habitat within a 50-foot corridor along 3,100 feet of Fisher Creek, on the Fisher's Bend property.
 Fisher's Bend is a 62-acre site dominated by hay production.
-Fisher Creek runs along the edge of Conduct native plantings with Point Blue Conservation Science's Students and Teachers Restoring a Watershed (STRAW) program, which partners with classes from local schools Outside Funding 40,984 40,984 - Continue maintenance of site infrastructure and monitor plant survivorship Funding The Project will plan and design an implementation project to enhance habitat along the Pajaro River at its confluence with Llagas Creek.
+Fisher Creek runs along the edge of the property for approximately 3,100 feet.
+This Conduct native plantings with Point Blue Conservation Science's Students and Teachers Restoring a Watershed (STRAW) program, which partners with classes from local schools Outside - Funding 40,984 40,984 - project, Phase II, will build on the success of Phase I and target two additional locations along the bank for restoration.
+Invasive plant removal and site preparation has been completed and will be planting of 800 native plants has begun.
+Planting will be completed over two years, followed by maintenance and monitoring.
+Continue maintenance of site infrastructure and monitor plant survivorship The Project will plan and design an implementation project to enhance habitat along the Pajaro River at its confluence with Llagas Creek.
 The Project is led and funded by the Valley Conduct necessary field studies (wetland delineation, hydraulic assessment, cultural resources assessment, biological resources assessment, and soils analysis) Llagas Creek and Habitat Agency, in close partnership with the Authority and with support from other regional partners such as Valley Water.
-The goals of the Conduct FEMA No-Rise Analysis and review with appropriate agencies Measure Q 15,000 - Pajaro River Confluence Restoration Project are to plan, permit, and design a restoration project that will (1) expand upon previous efforts in improving aquatic habitat and Prepare conceptual design plans Measure Q - 15,000 Project water quality along the Pajaro River, (2) create up to 30 acres of floodplain and riparian wetland habitat, (3) maintain floodplain-compatible and regionally valuable agricultural land uses; (4) Prepare 35% design plans engage partners and the community in restoration; and (5) contribute to downstream water quality Prepare mitigation and monitoring plan
+The goals of the Conduct FEMA No-Rise Analysis and review with appropriate agencies Pajaro River Confluence Restoration Project Project are to plan, permit, and design a restoration project that will (1) expand upon previous efforts in improving aquatic habitat and Prepare conceptual design plans Measure Q 15,000 - 15,000 water quality along the Pajaro River, (2) create up to 30 acres of floodplain and riparian wetland habitat, (3) maintain floodplain-compatible and regionally valuable agricultural land uses; (4) Prepare 35% design plans engage partners and the community in restoration; and (5) contribute to downstream water quality Prepare mitigation and monitoring plan